-Over the past two years, our Partnership has heard from thousands of people living and working in Great South Coast, including through three Regional Assemblies.
+Over the past four years, our Partnership has heard from thousands of people living and working in Great South Coast, including through three Regional Assemblies.

 We've taken your voice to the heart of the Victorian Government, and we look forward to hearing from you going forward.

 Each of the nine Regional Partnerships hosted a virtual roundtable over May/June to hear directly from community and business leaders across regional Victoria about the local impacts of coronavirus (COVID-19).

 The insights and evidence from the roundtables are helping us better understand the impacts of the coronavirus (COVID-19) pandemic on local communities and are paving the way for recovery through identifying the unique challenges and opportunities each region faces in driving social and economic recovery.

 Working in collaboration with the Regional Partnerships, Victoria’s five regionally based Regional Development Australia (RDA) committees discussed place-based responses to local issues to align Victorian and national efforts across all three tiers of government.